 After lunch, at 1:30 pm, both guests of The Gathering and the public are invited to a performance by historical balladeer Linda Russell, entitled “Remember the Ladies: A History of American Women in Song,” in honor of the centennial of the ratification of women’s suffrage in New York.
 The concert will explore the role of women’s lives in society from the 18th century to the 19th Amendment, featuring broadsides, laments, murder ballads, love songs, parlor melodies, and suffrage anthems that reflect the changing status of women in society.
 For 30 years, Russell has explored America's past through song and has recorded eight albums of traditional and historical music.
 She served as 18th century balladeer at Federal Hall National Memorial in NYC, and her performances are in demand at historic sites, schools and community centers around the country.
 Russell has performed at Historic Huguenot Street a number of times, and her presentations never fail to be engaging, thoughtful, and informative.
 To register for Russell’s performance, visit huguenotstreet.org/rsvp.
 Registration for the performance is included for guests of The Gathering.

-Following the concert, The Gathering’s descendants can partake in a local cider tasting, a game of croquet on the Deyo House lawn, and tours of the historic site.
+Following the concert, The Gathering’s descendants can partake in a local cider tasting with Awestruck Ciders, a game of croquet on the Deyo House lawn, and tours of the historic site.